eupharis/csim/README.md

 [CSIM Satellite on Satnogs](https://db.satnogs.org/satellite/43793/)

-The `.ksy` file defines how the raw bytes from the satellite should be parsed.
-It comes from the above page.
+The `csim.ksy` file defines how the raw bytes from the satellite should be parsed.
+It is included in the repo and comes from the above page.

 You will need to [install Kaitai](https://kaitai.io/#download) before running this script.